preraulab/DYNAM-O/README.md

 ## Overview

-This repository contains code to detect time-frequency peaks (TF-peaks) in a spectrogram of EEG data using the approach based on the one described in ([Stokes et. al, 2022](https://doi.org/10.1093/sleep/zsac223)).
-TF-peaks represent transient oscillatory neural activity with in the EEG, which by definition will appear as a peak in the time-frequency topography of the spectrogram.
+This repository contains code to detect time-frequency peaks (TF peaks) in a spectrogram of EEG data using the approach based on the one described in ([Stokes et. al, 2022](https://doi.org/10.1093/sleep/zsac223)).
+TF peaks represent transient oscillatory neural activity with in the EEG, which by definition will appear as a peak in the time-frequency topography of the spectrogram.
 Within sleep, perhaps the most important transient EEG oscillation is the sleep spindle, which has been linked to memory consolidation, and changes spindle activity have been linked with natural aging as well as numerous psychiatric and neurodegenerative disorders.
-This approach extracts TF-peaks by identifies salient peaks in the time-frequency topography of the spectrogram, using a method based on the watershed algorithm, which was original developed for computer vision applications.
-The dynamics of the TF-peaks can then be described in terms of continuous correlates of sleep depth and cortical up/down states using representations called slow-oscillation (SO) power and phase histograms.
-This package provides the tools for TF-peak extraction as well as the creation of the SO-power/phase histograms.
+This approach extracts TF peaks by identifies salient peaks in the time-frequency topography of the spectrogram, using a method based on the watershed algorithm, which was original developed for computer vision applications.
+The dynamics of the TF peaks can then be described in terms of continuous correlates of sleep depth and cortical up/down states using representations called slow-oscillation (SO) power and phase histograms.
+This package provides the tools for TF peak extraction as well as the creation of the SO-power/phase histograms.

 ## Background and Motivation